jacksondc/crane/README.md

 # Overview
 Crane is a toolkit for writing games for AI players.
-It provides an API to communicate between a game written in JavaScript and players written in other languages.
+It provides an API to communicate between a game written in JavaScript and players written in other languages, as well as utilities for running tournaments.

-**Version -1.**
+**Version -1.
+All APIs unstable.**

 # Quick start
-##Player
+## Player
 Put players in the `/players` directory.
 Each player must define the method `respond`, which takes a string command and returns a string response:

 ```js